Proposed 2020 Military Pay Raise of 3.1%

 The House Defense Authorization Bill includes the same 3.1% military pay raise for 2020.

 According to an early draft, the House Defense Authorization Bill includes a 3.1% pay raise for the military for 2020.
 Last month, the Senate approved a 3.1% pay raise in their draft defense authorization bill.
 This, with the House’s bill is a good sign that troops will see that 3.1% raise come January.
 The House will begin the final work on the draft this week.

-President Donald Trump has proposed a military pay raise in 2020 of 3.1%.
+President Donald Trump proposed a military pay raise in 2020 of 3.1% in March of this year.
 This is the largest increase in nearly a decade.

 It was expected that the increase would be 3.1% due to federal economic indicators that form the basis for calculating the raise for military pay.

 Military Pay Raise Would Be Increase From 2019